SMC-AAU-CPH/opac/resources/instructions.md

 - _Computational_ infrastructures, including supercomputers, GPUs, _storage_, software, etc.
 - _Databases and data resources, including data collection, cleaning, annotation, integration, management, etc._
 - Includes building and maintenance of existing databases if it promotes _collaboration_ and _FAIR_ (Findable, Accessible, Interoperable, Reusable) principles, as well as _secure_ and _ethical_ use of such data.
+- Data-generating technologies, including, but not limited to, sensors, instruments, omics platforms, etc

 ### Assessment criteria